openvinotoolkit/open_model_zoo/tools/downloader/README.md

 ./networks_compiler.py --all --output_dir my/output/directory
 ```

-By default, the script will produce models in FP16 and FP32 precisions.
+By default, the script will compile models in FP16 and FP32 precisions.
 To only produce models in a specific precision, use
 the `--precisions` option: